Sleep disturbance is common in women, in particular during pregnancy.

 European research shows that 75% of pregnant women have poor sleep and require a nap during the day.

-Sleep problems are a risk factor of bad pregnancy outcomes.
+Sleep problems are a risk factor for bad pregnancy outcomes.
 For instance, poor sleep is related to prolonged labor, postnatal depression, and an increased risk of cesarean delivery.

-However, sleep disturbance not only influences giving birth, but also affect health-related quality of life during pregnancy, reported by a study newly published in International Journal of Nursing Studies.
+However, sleep disturbance not only influences giving birth but also affect health-related quality of life during pregnancy, reported by a study published in the International Journal of Nursing Studies.

 Participants also wore a wrist actigraphy unit for 7 days each trimester to monitor their sleep.
 Actigraphy is a non-invasive method of monitoring human rest/activity cycles.
 The movements of antigraph unit are recorded and can be analyzed on computers.